-The Centre for Doctoral Training in Cyber Security for the Everyday at Royal Holloway seeks to recruit a PhD student to work on privacy-preserving outsourced computation techniques.
+The Centre for Doctoral Training in Cyber Security for the Everyday seeks to recruit a PhD student to work on practical privacy-preserving outsourced computation techniques, such as homomorphic encryption (HE).
 This project will be carried out jointly with KDDI Research, Japan.

 The Information Security Group (ISG) at Royal Holloway has a strong track record in cryptographic research, including algorithm design and analysis, post-quantum cryptography, homomorphic encryption and applications of secure computation.
 KDDI Research is the research and innovation arm of KDDI Corporation, one of the largest Japanese telecommunications operators.
 The ISG and KDDI have a long-term collaboration in the area of cryptography, and the student recruited for this project will work closely with researchers from the two groups.

 Applicants are expected to have a background in mathematics, computer science, or a related discipline.
-Prospective applicants are welcome to contact Professor Carlos Cid (email@example.com) to discuss the project.
+Prospective applicants are welcome to contact Dr Rachel Player to discuss the project.